Burglar Battered by Brave 74-Year-Old Pensioner During Daring Break-In

-Doyle, of no fixed address, pleaded guilty to charges of burglary, criminal damage, and using threatening, abusive, or insulting words or behaviour to cause harassment.
-He was sentenced to two years and 174 days in prison.
+With no fixed address, Doyle pleaded guilty to burglary, criminal damage, and using threatening behaviour.
+He was sentenced to two years and 174 days behind bars.

-Detective Constable Phil James of Nottinghamshire Police condemned Doyle’s actions, stating, “This was a truly appalling crime that demonstrates the depths of what some criminals are prepared to do.
-Burglary is an intrusive crime anyway, but for Doyle to subject a man in his 70s to a terrifying ordeal like this is truly shocking.
-The victim demonstrated incredible bravery in confronting Doyle and has shown great resilience in assisting with our investigation.”
+Detective Constable Phil James slammed Doyle’s actions: “This was a truly appalling crime.
+Burglary is always intrusive, but to terrorise a man in his 70s like this is shocking.
+The victim showed incredible bravery and resilience.”

-The Crown Prosecution Service’s guidance states that homeowners are allowed to use “reasonable force” to defend themselves against intruders in their homes, which can include using objects at hand as weapons in the heat of the moment.
+Under Crown Prosecution Service rules, homeowners can use “reasonable force” to defend themselves—including using nearby objects as weapons in the heat of the moment.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.